 Make sure you or the driver calls the police right after the accident happens.
 Not only is this a legal requirement, but it will also create a record of the accident for your insurance claim.

-If you were in the car accident, take notes and pictures.
+If you were in a car accident, take notes and pictures.
 Photograph the accident scene, injuries, and property damage.
 If you were not in the accident, make sure the driver of your vehicle documents these things.
 You can also speak with any witnesses about what they saw and get their names and contact information.

 For a free legal consultation, call 404-400-4000

 No matter who was driving your car during the accident, you may be entitled to compensation if you were not at fault.
 At John Foy & Associates, we can help you pursue the money needed to cover your damages.
 With over 20 years of experience helping car accident victims, we know what it takes to win a case.
 Contact us today for a FREE consultation to discuss the details.
-Call (404) 400-4000 or contact us here now.
+Call (404) 400-4000 now.